barrycarter/YAMC/README.md

 Lists of other types of map: https://visibleearth.nasa.gov/

 ## :bookmark: TECHNICAL REMARKS
 * World map 43200x21600 image representing earth land types, cylindrical projection.
 * Pixel to latitude/longitude translation:
-x pixels go from 0 to 43199 (for 43200 pixels total) y pixels go from 0 to 21599 (for 21600 pixels total) each pixel is 1/120 degree wide and 1/120 degree high x pixel to lon: (2x-43199)/240 [center of pixel] lon to x pixel: (43199+240x)/2 y pixel to lat: (21599-2x)/240 lat to y pixel: (21599-240x)/2
+  - x pixels go from 0 to 43199 (for 43200 pixels total)
+  - y pixels go from 0 to 21599 (for 21600 pixels total)
+  - each pixel is 1/120 degree wide and 1/120 degree high
+  - x pixel to lon: (2x-43199)/240 [center of pixel]
+  - lon to x pixel: (43199+240x)/2
+  - y pixel to lat: (21599-2x)/240
+  - lat to y pixel: (21599-240x)/2

 ## :relaxed: SUPPORT
 Reach out to Barry Carter at one of the following places!
 * Twitter at @BarryCarter2019
 * Discord at @barrycarter#1894
+* GitHub at @BarryCarter
 * Email to yamc@barrycarter.info
 * Repository at https://github.com/barrycarter/YAMC

 ## :gift_heart: ACKNOWLEDGMENTS
-We are grateful to our previous team members who previously contributed to Terra Map Adventure project: Noragne & Pedro
+* We are grateful to our previous team members who previously contributed to Terra Map Adventure project: Noragne & Pedro

-*Inspiration*
+* *Inspiration*
 https://www.facebook.com/FarmVille/
 https://en.wikipedia.org/wiki/M.U.L.E.
 https://civilization.com/